 Submit the following before the deadline date.

 - A complete a comprehensive Business plan with a 2-year forecast by email to Enterprise@bcu.ac.uk

 All eligible and viable candidates that submit a well-thought-out business plan are shortlisted and invited for an interview during the week following the deadline.
-An Independent panel of BCU and External Experts will evaluate business plans and pitches.
 Candidates will be notified if they have been successful within one week.
 All candidates will receive feedback on their idea and presentation if they are not successful and wish to reapply in the future.
-If candidates are applying from overseas we will conduct the interviews virtually on MS Teams or Zoom.
+If candidates are applying from overseas we will conduct the interviews virtually on MS Teams.

 Once you receive your Start-up Visa you can register your business.
 There are no restrictions on working hours or working for another employer whilst you develop your business.
 However, spending the majority of your working time on your business idea and in the UK is a condition of the visa.

 You will be assigned a University contact who you will be required to meet once every quarter to discuss the progress of your business as well as to offer some advice and guidance.
 The University contact will also determine whether the business is making satisfactory progress.

 Adhere to the conditions set by the University and UK Visas and Immigration (if you do not keep contact or breach the conditions of your leave, the University must report this to UKVI).
 For more information on the scheme please see Home Office website.